dynafense/slt_june_2022/README.md

 3. Understand how to disable the Antivirus software on your laptop.

-## Windows: Steps to install nmap on your laptop
+## A. Windows: Steps to install nmap on your laptop

 1. Go to [nmap](https://nmap.org/download#windows) and download the executable that says `nmap-7.92-setup.exe` using your favourite web browser